isabella232/mobile-services.ko-KR/help/ios/messaging-main/messaging/messaging.md

    >[!TIP]
    >
-   >`messages``remotes` 또는 필수입니다.
+   >`messages` or  is required.`remotes`

-   If these objects are not configured, download an updated `ADBMobileConfig.json` file from Adobe Mobile services. 자세한 내용은 [핵심 구현 및 라이프사이클을](/help/ios/getting-started/requirements.md)참조하십시오.
+   If these objects are not configured, download an updated `ADBMobileConfig.json` file from Adobe Mobile services.
+For more information, see Core Implementation and Lifecycle.[](/help/ios/getting-started/requirements.md)

 ## Tracking in-app messages {#section_B85CDF6929564AAEA79338B55E5CB1E8}